awslabs/unicornflix/documentation/UserView.md

     ```javascript
     this.listenForNewAssets();
     ```

-1. TODO - upload another asset to see the entire workflow function from end-to-end
+1. Now that you have the app fully functional, try uploading another asset to the system through the admin panel and see the video appear in the site.
+If all goes well, you'll have a functional video-on-demand application.

 Congratulations on completing the workshop!
 [Click here](./Extensions.md) to learn how to extend the application and take on some tougher developer challenges!